Planning an international trip can feel overwhelming, but it doesn’t have to be!

 - Download your favorite music, books, podcasts, movies, tv shows etc. to use offline on planes (not all planes have WIFI or entertainment screens)

-- Plan your travel outfit for flight day the night before (choose comfortable, layered clothing with easily removable shoes for security, and consider your destination’s arrival weather)
+- Plan your travel outfit for flight day the night before (choose comfortable, layered clothing, easily removable shoes for security, and consider your destination’s arrival weather)

 Day of Travel